tioxy/old-setup/roles/pip_packages/README.md

 PIP Packages
 =========

-Just installing python packages which I am used to work with.
+Just installing python packages which I am used to work with or golang dependencies for apps like Atom.

 Role Variables